oziee/ha-solcast-solar/README.md

 ONLY use issues to create ACTUAL issues when these points fail: (also search the issues and discussions as it might have been asked and answered already)

-- make sure the API key you enter is teh API and not the rooftop id
+- make sure the API key you enter is the API and not the rooftop id
 - make sure the solcast toolkit area is working
-- READ THE LOG OUTPUT, this gives some good info as to whats happening or a problem
+- READ THE LOG OUTPUT, this gives some good info as to what's happening or a problem
 - make sure your not out of API calls
 - if all that fails run the service to delete the solcast data file (or manually delete it from HA/config/solcast.json and restart HA)